Nature-inclusive designs for offshore wind farms

 Catalogue with nature-inclusive design options

-Witteveen+Bos and Wageningen Marine Research have created a catalogue of nature-inclusive design options.
-It focuses on measures for indigenous species under pressure, such as cod and flat oyster, although many other species can also benefit from the measures.
+Witteveen+Bos has carried out several projects in the field of nature-inclusive construction in the North Sea.
+In 2020, we collaborated with Wageningen Marine Research to develop a catalogue of nature-inclusive design options.
+The focus was on measures for native species that are under pressure, such as cod and flat oysters, although many other species can also benefit from the measures.
 The catalogue also covers a number of commercial species, such as the North Sea crab and the European lobster.
-Considerable attention is also devoted to small-scale fishing within offshore wind farms.
+This catalogue was commissioned by the Ministry of Agriculture, Nature and Food Quality.